GSA/digitalgov.gov/content/post/2015-11-06-uscis-twitter-office-hours.md

 date: 2015-11-06 10:00:33 -0400
 title: 'USCIS Twitter Office Hours'
 summary: 'On September 1, U.S. Citizenship and Immigration Services (USCIS) hosted our first Twitter Office Hours, a Twitter chat for USCIS customers.
 The purpose of this pilot event was to offer our customers a different way to engage with us.
-We aimed to leverage Twitter to answer questions on our agency’sprograms and policies and to'
+We aimed to leverage Twitter to answer questions on our agency’s programs and policies and to'
 authors: [uscis-staff]
 categories:
   - Social Media